-The typical western diet is lacking a group of key nutrients including: calcium, potassium, fiber, magnesium and vitamins A, C and E. Here is a list of 5 foods you should incorporate into your diet with a low glycemic index and will help provide the key nutrients…
+Here is a list of 5 foods you should incorporate into your diet with a low glycemic index and will help provide the key nutrients…

-The other day I watched a TV commercial promoting a nutritional supplement drink.
-It starred a mom pushing it for her daughter, who wouldn’t “touch anything green”.
+The other day I watched a TV commercial starring a mom promoting a nutritional supplement drink because her daughter wouldn’t “touch anything green”.